James Stewart Jr.: Career

 From 2010 onward, Stewart's career was marked by intermittent success.
 He delivered strong performances, including race wins, but struggled with the new Yamaha bike he had been assigned to ride in 2012, eventually leading to his departure from Joe Gibbs Racing after only one year.
 One day after announcing his split from JGRMX and Yamaha, Stewart signed to ride with Yoshimura Suzuki aboard their RMZ-450.
 In 2013, he won multiple rounds in both supercross and motocross, though injuries continued to impact his results.
-In 2015, Stewart was suspended for 16 months for failing an anti-doping test after failing to submit the proper paperwork for a Therapeutic Use Exemption (TUE) for medically-prescribed Adderall.
+In 2015, Stewart was suspended for 16 months for failing an anti-doping test after failing to submit the proper paperwork for a Therapeutic Use Exemption (TUE) for medically prescribed Adderall.
 As a result, he missed the entire 2015 season.
 Upon his return, Stewart competed sporadically but was unable to recapture his previous dominance due to ongoing injuries and the increasingly competitive field.
-His final race would be on July 23, 2016 in Washougal, Washington, finishing 15th overall.
+His final race would be on July 23, 2016, in Washougal, Washington, finishing 15th overall.

 On May 17, 2019, Stewart announced his retirement in a video posted to YouTube.
 "Where I'm at in my life, I think it's time to say I'm retiring.
 I've retired," he said in part.
 "It's hard for sure, because I love racing and I love the fans, I love the opening ceremonies, I love the autograph lines, but I don't miss the sweat and tears and training and having to feel like you have to win every race and having to be James Stewart.
 I don't love doing that anymore."

-Since the 2023 season, he embarked as a regular commentator and analyst for the AMA SuperMotocross World Championship.
+Since the 2023 season, Stewart embarked as a regular commentator and analyst for the AMA SuperMotocross World Championship.

 Other racing pursuits

-Stewart made his X Games debut on July 30, 2009 at X Games XV, and placed second in the best whip competition with 21% of the votes, winning his first X Games medal.
+Stewart made his X Games debut on July 30, 2009, at X Games XV, and placed second in the best whip competition with 21% of the votes, winning his first X Games medal.
 He suffered a deep bruise to his bone and muscle in his left shoulder during seeding trials for SuperMoto on July 31, forcing him to drop out of the games.

 In October 2011, Stewart signed to race for Joe Gibbs Racing, with a multiyear contract to run for JGRMX in motocross as well as plans to run NASCAR stock car races in the K&N Pro Series East and Nationwide Series.
 At the end of the 2012 supercross season, Stewart left Joe Gibbs Racing and JGRMX.
 Stewart said that he would be open to racing with Gibbs in the future but stated that he wanted to get back to being competitive in motorcycle racing, and that a change was necessary.